apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ### Remote Process Groups

-To query the remote process groups (RPG) use the "remoteProcessGroup" flag followed by the RPG ID to get (or "all") followed by one of the remote process group options.
+To query the remote process groups (RPG) use the "remoteProcessGroup" flag followed by the RPG ID or name to get (or "all") followed by one of the remote process group options.
 The remote process group options are below.

 Option | Description
 ------ | -----------